 Lithuania was once part of the largest state in Europe.
 In alliance with Poland from 1386 until its third partition in 1795, the commonwealth at its height occupied almost 1.2 million square kilometres – about one quarter the size of the European Union.
 Today, Lithuania is approximately 65,000 square kilometres, just slightly smaller than the province of New Brunswick.
-Yet, Lithuanians have a rich culture and heritage spanning more than a millennium.
+Yet Lithuanians have a rich culture and heritage spanning more than a millennium.

-This year and last has been filled with cultural celebration for Lithuanians as 2009 marked the 1000th anniversary of the first mention of Lithuania in an historical document, and 2010 marked the 20th anniversary of the restoration of Lithuanian independence.
+This year and last have been filled with cultural celebration for Lithuanians as 2009 marked the 1000th anniversary of the first mention of Lithuania in an historical document, and 2010 marked the 20th anniversary of the restoration of Lithuanian independence.
 Toronto is privileged to be able to count this group as part of its cultural mosaic.

 The Lithuanians in Canada